 How to apply

-Trainee ACP roles will be advertised by the local Trusts / Employers from March 2021.
+Trainee ACP roles are advertised by the local Trusts regularly.

 Applicants must either be already working as an Advanced Clinical Practitioner or must have secured a trainee Advanced Clinical practitioner role prior to application.